-A good recipe to incorporate cinnamon, cloves, allspice, ginger, and nutmeg into the diet is as follows.
+A good recipe to incorporate pumpkin, cinnamon, cloves, allspice, ginger, and nutmeg into the diet is as follows.
 Cut one pumpkin, cushaw, or butternut squash in half and remove the seeds and stringy pulp.
 Place upside down in an oven proof dish and bake until tender.
-Cool, remove tough outer skin, and mash like potatoes (an electric mixer works best).
-Add two or three fresh eggs, a pinch or two of salt, sugar to taste (around one cup), around a cup of evaporated milk (or half and half), a splash of vanilla flavoring, two teaspoons of ground cinnamon, a teaspoon of ground cloves, a teaspoon of ground ginger, a teaspoon of ground allspice, and a half teaspoon of ground nutmeg.
-Miniature marshmallows, cream cheese, maple syrup, or pecans can also be added if desired.
+Cool, remove tough outer skin, and mash like potatoes (an electric mixer works).
+For each cup of mashed pulp, add a fresh egg, a pinch or two of salt, sugar to taste, around a quarter cup of evaporated milk (or half and half), a splash of vanilla flavoring, one teaspoon of ground cinnamon, a quarter teaspoon of ground cloves, a quarter teaspoon of ground ginger, a quarter teaspoon of ground allspice, and an eighth teaspoon of ground nutmeg.
+Miniature marshmallows, cream cheese, maple syrup, chia seeds, pecans, or other nuts can also be added if desired.
 Stir well and bake in a buttered casserole dish until set like Jell-O. Serve plain as a side dish or like custard with whipped cream for dessert.
 Can also be used as pie filling.

 * Do not consume warming spices if you have ulcers.
 Always consult with your healthcare provider before using any herbal remedy especially if pregnant, nursing, or taking other medicines.